Mineric/C-Language-Notes/pointer.md

 Pointers are also data.
-Pointer only store addresses. and it can point to values stores in those address by dereferencing operators.
+Pointer only store addresses. and it can point to values stores in those address by dereferencing operators `*`.

 `*`(asterisk) has three meaning in C language.
 `*` , This unary operator is to,